realmohsin/notes/testing.md

 I expect the thing to test to be greater than ...
 I expect the thing to test to be less than ...
 I expect the thing to test to not be ...
-I expect the thing to test to have these properties...
+I expect the thing to test to have these properties ...
 I expect the thing to test to be this length... etc